msagca/kuki/README.md

 # Learning OpenGL

-This is where I experiment with `OpenGL` as I follow along the tutorials at [LearnOpenGL](https://learnopengl.com).
+This is where I experiment with `OpenGL` as I follow the tutorials at https://learnopengl.com.

 ## How to Build